MitchDarrow/HHC_2025/act3_snowglobe_mjd.md

 01001011 = 75 = 'k'

 Converting letters to their integer position in the alphabet makes no sense in the context.
 Neither does trying to convert them to compass directions.
 So it must be something simpler.
-This looks like konami spelled in reverse.
-A quick google explains:
+This looks like konami spelled in reverse ("Backwards you should look" seems to apply here).
+A quick google search explains:

 Konami code is a classic cheat sequence (↑ ↑ ↓ ↓ ← → ← → B A) often repurposed in games and puzzles.
 Because the word is inverted, the code sequence is likely inverted as well.